Select - Use this command to select an element in order to highlight graphically or to view, update, or modify the element data in the model.

-Search by ID - Initializes the search by ID command where the user can type in either a unique ID or description to search and locate any facility.
-By using the Category button, the user can change the type of facility to search and locate.
-Click here to learn more about the ID browser dialog box.
+Search by ID - Initializes the search by ID command where you can type in either a unique ID or description to search and locate any facility.
+By using the Category button, you can change the type of facility to search and locate.

-Locate Active Link/Node - Once the user has used the "Search by ID" feature, clicking this icon will cause InfoWater to zoom to the node or link made active in the Model Explorer - Attribute Tab.
+- Once you use the "Search by ID" feature, clicking this icon will cause InfoWater Pro to zoom to the node or link made active in the Model Explorer - Attribute Tab.
+Locate Active Link/Node

 Save Default - When this icon is clicked, the data related to the current node or link will be saved to a temporary file.
-Any node or link added to the InfoWater project after this point will inherit the data as saved in the temporary file until the default is overwritten or the user ends the edit session.
+Any node or link added to the InfoWater Pro project after this point will inherit the data as saved in the temporary file until the default is overwritten or you end the edit session.

 Report - Initializes the Output Report Manager for the selected data element.
 Scroll down the output report to see the model results for the selected ID.

-Hotlinks - Hot links enable the user to attach an external file to a model element to be viewed at a later time.
-A hot linked file may contain a photograph of the element, a work order history sheet, a cost spreadsheet or a raster image of a construction drawing.
-Click here to learn more about Hotlinks.
+Hotlinks - Hot links enable you to attach an external file to a model element to be viewed at a later time.
+A hot-linked file may contain a photograph of the element, a work order history sheet, a cost spreadsheet or a raster image of a construction drawing.

 Tools Menu - Displays the Model Explorer- Attribute Tab's tool menu.
-The tool menu is element sensitive and changes depending on the type of element displayed.
-Click here for Tools Menu Details
+The Tool menu is element sensitive and changes depending on the type of element displayed.

 Back - Displays the previous element in the Model Explorer - Attribute Tab's history list of elements.